 In the seminar hosted by Les Garner students considered the “10 Commandments of Leadership” by viewing contrasting leadership styles in the BBC docu-drama “The Last Place on Earth”, chronicling the race to the South Pole between Roald Amundsen (Norway) and Robert Scott (Britain) in 1911.
 After discussing the docu-drama, students met in small groups to identify the objectives and attributes of leadership.

-Panel discussion and networking with local young entrepreneurs
+Panel discussion and networking event with local young entrepreneurs

 The panel discussion allows students to interact with young entrepreneurs in the area about their college to career story, what resources they found, and what leadership challenges they faced when launching their own business.
 Through this initiative, students met entrepreneurs who are involved in a variety of businesses including a fundraising platform, One Mission, a home health care service agency, To The Rescue, and Swinetech, a piglet protection system.
 Introducing the panel and the value of entrepreneurial thinking was Sarah Binder from The Gazette Co.

 Chicago site visits